 After reading the number, students move the counters to the counting mat, saying each number as they place the object down.

 Each counting mat has 2 ten frames on it.
 This will help your students learn to organize as they count, as well as learn to visualize what that number looks like when it’s represented with objects.

 Finally, students can practice writing the number on the bottom of the counting mat.
-The number is written twice in a dotted font to allow students who need it extra support before writing independently on the rest of the line.
+The number is written twice in a dotted font to allow students extra support before writing independently on the rest of the line.

 Ready to start using these St. Patrick’s Day Teen Number Counting Mats?
 Get your free copy by clicking the large, yellow download button at the end of the post!

 Want unlimited access to even MORE of our activities and resources?

 Then be sure you request your invite so that you can be the first to hear when the doors open again for our Print and Play Club!

 With instant access to hundreds of printables by topic and skill (no more scouring the internet!), every TKC resource, video lessons, a digital games vault, “Super” Sunday Surprises, and much more – your planning time just got easier.